Deafness in Poland: Primary and secondary education

-The first school for the deaf and hard of hearing was found in 1817.
-Deaf children were first given access to kindergartens in 1919, after which basic vocational schools were established for the deaf in 1934.
-Today there are 39 deaf schools in Poland.
-Around the world, deaf children rarely have access to preschool and are often included in typical classrooms with assistants.
-Poland's Ministry of National Education initiated and funded a project to develop Polish school textbooks adapted to the needs of deaf students.
+The first school for the Deaf and hard of hearing was founded in 1817.
+Deaf children were first given access to kindergartens in 1919, after which basic vocational schools were established for the Deaf in 1934.
+Today there are 39 schools for the Deaf in Poland.
+Around the world, Deaf children rarely have access to preschool and are often included in typical classrooms with assistants.
+Poland's Ministry of National Education initiated and funded a project to develop Polish school textbooks adapted to the needs of Deaf students.
 In the past 30 years, Poland has experienced significant social and educational changes, influencing both students with special needs and ideas about their place in society.

 Instytut Gtuchoniemych

 In Poland, there are three schools specifically for DHH students who aim to develop PJM skills.
 Instytut Gtuchoniemych im.
-Jakuba Falkowskiego is a school located is Warszwa Poland.
-Since 1936, this school has offered boarding (housing) to students so those who do not live nearby can stay at the school during the week.
-At the Institute education is provided from pre-school to post primary level.
+Jakuba Falkowskiego is a school located is Warsaw.
+Since 1936, this school has offered boarding (housing) to students so that those who do not live nearby can stay at the school during the week.
+At the Institute, education is provided from pre-school to post-primary level.
 They mainly focus on reading and writing skills in PJM, as well as basic communication.
 Their mission is to serve as the educational and cultural center for the Deaf.
-Parents of deaf children can take courses at the institute to learn Sign Language.
+Parents of Deaf children can take courses at the institute to learn PJM.